 Release Status

-Use the Release Status property of the workflow to test the workflow, to make it available for initiation by all users, or to keep it from running.
+Use the Release Status property to test a workflow, make it available to everyone, or keep it from running.

 A portion of the workflow definition page showing the Release status options: Suspended, Not Initiating, Testing, and Released.